Thomasdezeeuw/heph/rt/examples/README.md

 TODO: reimplement this.

-## 6. Process Signal Handling

-Heph has build-in support for handling process signals.
-This example shows this can be used to cleanly shutdown your application.

-The code can be found in `6_process_signals.rs` and run with `cargo run --example 6_process_signals`, pressing ctrl-c (sending it an interrupt signal `SIGINT`) should shutdown the example cleanly.

 ## 7. Restart Supervisor Macro

 Example seven shows how the `restart_supervisor!` macro can be used to easily